LindaNSIP/usecases/docs/naplan_registration/howto.md

 #### <span data-mce-style="color: #333333;" style="color: rgb(51,51,51);">Pre-conditions:</span>

 -   Vendor has access to HITs
--   <span>Vendor has mapped the relevant SIF Objects to their systems:</span>
+-   Vendor has mapped the relevant SIF Objects to their systems:</span>
     -   StudentPersonal